 Kristen Rushlow (1989-2015) arrived at Western Michigan University as an inquisitive, cheerful, fun-loving student with a rare dedication to Latin and the world of ancient Rome.
-Steve Prince, her Latin teacher at St. Joseph High School, lit a fire of inquiry in her her that burned brightly throughout her Latin career.
-Kristen took advantage of opportunities at WMU, and beyond, that increased her promise of becoming a truly great teacher.
+Steve Prince, her Latin teacher at St. Joseph High School, lit a fire of inquiry in her that burned brightly throughout her Latin career.
+Kristen took advantage of many opportunities at WMU, and beyond, that increased her promise of becoming a truly great teacher.
 She was especially fond of spoken Latin and attended the conversational Latin seminar at the University of Kentucky, Lexington, to develop her skill.
-Kristen was a principal organizer of the Aeneid Marathon at Western in spring 2013.
+Kristen was a principal organizer of the Aeneid Marathon at WMU in spring 2013.
 On that occasion, in an interview with WWMT TV, the local CBS television affiliate, she made the case for the importance of public readings of ancient literature.
 Upon graduation from Western Michigan University, she moved to Los Angeles, California, where she worked as a teacher's assistant in Latin at the Mirman School for Gifted Children.
 She brought joy into all her learning and teaching, as well as to her students and fellow teachers.

 The Kristen Rushlow Living Latin Award provides support for a student to participate in the Paideia Institute's 'Living Latin in Rome' program in Rome, Italy.
 This five-week summer program teaches language and literature with an emphasis on conversational Latin.
 Trips to ancient sites around the city and region are included.
 A detailed description is available at the program website.